An International and Intensive Program on Buddhism at UBC

 |Lecture Series||Lecturers||Student Participants|

 With the assistance from UBC’s SSHRC-sponsored international and interdisciplinary project on Buddhism and East Asian Religions (www.frogbear.org), the Tianzhu Global Network of Buddhist Studies, whose founding members include UBC, McMaster, UCBerkeley, and Harvard in North America, and Ghent and INALCO in Europe, cordially invites applications for an intensive program on Buddhism and East Asian Cultures.
-Lasting for three weeks from July 29 to August 18, 2018, this program is composed of two segments: July 27 – August 5 (Segment 1) and August 6 – 15 (Segment 2).
+Lasting for over two weeks from July 28 to August 13, 2018, this program is composed of two segments: July 28 – August 3 (Segment 1) and August 7 – 13 (Segment 2), with a special forum for young scholars from Aug 4 – 6.

 The backbone of this program consists of six seminars delivered by six international scholars.
 Each seminar combines close reading of primary sources, lectures on the implications of these sources, and guided presentations from participating students on their research, which could be their term papers, or thesis chapters.
 The six instructors for this year’s intensive program include, alphabetically: